actionml/docs.actionml.com/awssetupguide.md

      exit
      ```

    This will give you a passwordless login to the machine that is secure.
-On your terminal of you login machine:
+Using the terminal of your dev machine:

      ```
      ssh aml@public-ip-address-of-instance
      ```

-   You should get a status check that is clean, pio is ready to start but not yet running.
-You can now create pio "apps", which are actually datasets, and check status.
-All required services like Elasticsearch, HBase, Hadoop's Distributed File System (HDFS) are running and will restart when the instance is restarted.
+   PIO is ready to start but not yet running though all backend services are already running, including Elasticsearch, HBase, Hadoop's Distributed File System (HDFS), which all start at boot time .

 ## Start PredictionIO

-All needed services startup on boot and should be running.
 To start the PredictionIO EventServer, which is the input gathering part of the system:

  - Go to some place you want logs to be stored, like `/usr/local/pio` and start the EventServer as a Daemon.